 Oxford Tree-Ring Laboratory - Pennsylvania

-Dendrochronological analysis has shown that the original structure was built in the summer of 1857 or shortly thereafter.
+Dendrochronological analysis has shown that the south summer beam was felled in the spring of 1773, suggesting that the building was constructed at this time or shortly thereafter.

 The Oxford Tree-Ring Laboratory provides cutting-edge commercial dendrochronological services to homeowners, architectural historians, and cultural resource managers.
 READ MORE